Mary Dean’s CE Primary Sport Funding Statement

 This funding is provided jointly by the Department for Education, Health and Culture, Media and Sport.

-Please see the documents below which gives further details of our aims and areas where we have utilised this funding
+Please see the documents below which give further details of our aims and areas where we have utilised this funding

 Mary Deans Primary School are part of the Plymouth Schools Sports Partnership whose vision is…